alphagov/email-alert-api/doc/arch/adr-003-data-retention.md

 require an intention not to delete either of them.

-As a SubscriberList can be updated the only way we can determine the historical number of ContentChanges with accuracty is to have the ContentChanges available (to perform the look up between them).
+As a SubscriberList can be updated the only way we can determine the historical number of ContentChanges with accuracy is to have the ContentChanges available (to perform the look up between them).

 It is likely that over time ContentChanges may reach an infeasible number and